internet-of-plants/iop/README.md

 Firmware for Internet of Plants embedded system.
 Made for ESP8266.

 It connects to an already existent wifi network, and through it connects to a hardcoded [host](https://github.com/internet-of-plants/server), authenticating itself.
-It provides air humidity, air temperature, soil temperature and soil humidity measurements to the server every minute.
+It provides air humidity, air temperature, soil temperature and soil humidity measurements to the server every few minutes.

 Eventually the goal is to use this data, to generate reports and properly analyze what is going on and allow one day for a good automation system.
 But we don't believe a naive system without much data to be better than simple timers, that's why we don't consider automation before providing a system to build a significant dataset.
 This is a plant monitor for now.
 If you want to automate your best bet for now is to buy a power plug with a timer.